ilkkamtk/WSK/Week3/06-auth.md

      }
      ```

-     - Check the response and copy the token from the response body.
+     - Check the response and copy the token from the response body
+     - When using VS Code REST client you can store the token to variable

      ```http
+     @token = <put-your-token-from-login-response-here>

      ### Get my user info
      GET http://localhost:3000/api/v1/auth/me
-     Authorization: Bearer <put-your-token-from-login-response-here>
+     Authorization: Bearer {{token}}
      ```

+     - Use the `Authorization` header with `Bearer <token>` for all routes that need authentication
      - or test with Postman (just set 'Bearer token' on 'Authorization' tab after succesful login POST).

 13. Now you can use the authentication middleware with any route where needed.
      - Information about the authenticated user is passed to the controller in `res.locals.user` object.
 14. Implement authorization for protected routes, e.g.:
-     - `PUT /api/cat/:id` - only file owner can update cats
+     - `PUT /api/v1/cats/:id` - only file owner can update cats
-     - `DELETE /api/cat/:id` - only file owner can delete cat
+     - `DELETE /api/v1/cats/:id` - only file owner can delete cat
-     - `PUT /api/users/` - users can update only their own user info
+     - `PUT /api/v1/users/` - users can update only their own user info
      - and so on...
      - describe your rules in report/readme/docs
 15. Implement user roles (e.g. admin, user) with different permissions (role based resource authorization)